Learn exactly how to make your recovery successful. FREE guide to get you started.

 Continue Reading...

-Ankle mobility is a crucial piece of a squat.
-When the ankle does not move correctly, we start seeing changes in everything - knee and hip motion, trunk stability, and depth.
+Ankle mobility is a crucial for a full depth squat.
+When the ankle does not move correctly, changes occur everywhere- knee and hip motion, trunk stability, and depth.

 Continue Reading...